TV Brasília: Paulo Octávio Phase (2001-2008)

 On April 21, 2004, TV Brasília inaugurates its new headquarters in the Northern Hotel Sector in Brasília, which operated until February 2014.
-Also in that year, the television news Acorda Brasília presented by Camila Bonfim in the mornings and the Conteudo with Arthur Luís, a presenter who years later would return to the station to present Clube TV.
+Also in that year, the television news Accorda Brasília presented by Camila Bonfim in the mornings and the Conteudo with Arthur Luís, a presenter who years later would return to the station to present Clube TV.

 In 2005, TV Brasília started to broadcast live its programming and that of Rede 21 over the internet.
 In the following year, it follows the change of Rede 21, which changes its name to PlayTV and is managed by Gamecorp, linked to one of the sons of then President Lula, following the return of Rede 21 in 2008.
 In the first months of 2005, the network ran only five hours of programming, from 7 pm to midnight.
 Most of the grid was made up of American serials and anime, unlike TV Brasília, in which independent and infomercial programs do not go on the air, as the affiliate puts on local programs, which often led the audience.
 The year 2005 marked the launch of new programs such as the children's Brasilia Animada presented at the time by Heloísa Bomtempo, the video program Turbinado with Flávia Aleixo and the Session of the Two with films that the public chose in addition to small comments presented by the journalist Sérgio de Sá and later by Márcio Machado.
 Other programs were launched during the year such as Tempos Modernos, Alta Frequência, a musical presented by Paloma Lopes with concerts by international artists, Art Mix, Vitrine Capital presented by Lana Canepa, Debate Capital with Kido Guerra and the sports A Grande Jogada commanded by Domingos Melo.

 On June 5, 2006, it follows the change of Rede 21, which changes its name to PlayTV and is now controlled by Gamecorp. affiliation that lasts until 2007 when it chooses not to follow the PlayTV grid and starts to have its own programming.
 As of May 7, 2007, when it starts showing a grid with local programs, Terra Viva programs, news editions from the BandNews TV and BandSports channels, keeping only two PlayTV programs on air: O Jornal 10 and O Otacraze block; with this, TV Brasília became an independent broadcaster, that is, without having a defined national programming grid.